 CSD 460/560.
 Hearing Disorders and Basic Audiometry.
 3 Credits.

 A study of the physics of sound, anatomy, and physiology of the human ear, basic audiometry and hearing disorders.
 Prerequisites: Permission of instructor.

 A study of audiological findings and the implications for hearing therapy; speech and language development of the deaf.
 Prerequisite: Grade of C- or better in CSD 460.

 Study of the grammatical structure and use of American sign language; exposure to ideals and culture of the deaf community.
 (This course does not satisfy the general education foreign language skills requirement.)
-Prerequisites: permission of the instructor.
+Prerequisite: Permission of the instructor.

 CSD 466.
 Sign Language II.
 3 Credits.